rjt-weber/Predicting-bike-demand-using-linear-regression/README.md

 3. ols_linear_regression_assumptions.ipynb
     - verify linear regression assumptions

-View the analyses directly by clicking the jupyter notebook file in the GitHub repository!
+View the analyses directly by clicking the jupyter notebook files in the GitHub repository!
   - GitHub renders the files for immediate viewing
-  - It might take a few seconds to render and/or you might have to reload if rendering is unsuccessful
+  - It might take a few seconds to render and/or you might have to hit `reload` if rendering is unsuccessful
   - The following installation steps are only necessary if the code is to be executed by the user

 Installation